homorunner/mcpmark-notion/tasks/playwright_webarena/reddit/ai_data_analyst/description.md

 **Task Requirements:**

-1. Navigate to http://localhost:9999 and Create a new account with the exact 'AIDataAnalyst2025' and password 'SecurePass123!'
+1. Create a new account with the exact 'AIDataAnalyst2025' and password 'SecurePass123!'

 2. After logging in, navigate to the deeplearning forum and count the exact number of posts visible on the first page